zimbora/mgmt-iot-demo/README.md

 # mgmt-iot-demo

-This project is a template to use mgmt-iot-web npm module [link](module) Start your project using this example.
+This project is a template to use mgmt-iot-web npm module [link](https://www.npmjs.com/package/mgmt-iot-web) Start your project using this example.
+A MySQL8.0 must be running.
+Check the previous link to load the db schema into it.

-In order to use this dashboard you need at least one device running a dedicated firmware [link](firmware) and a dedicated mqtt broker compatible with this project [link](mqtt broker)
+In order to use this dashboard you need at least one device running a dedicated firmware [link](https://github.com/zimbora/esp32-freeRTOS2) and a dedicated mqtt broker compatible with this project [link](https://github.com/zimbora/mqtt-broker-auth)

-## MQTT Broker

-Update it later

-## ESP32 firmware

-Update it later

 ## Credentials